ddttom/ContentID/docs/development-notes/make-home-page.md

 ## Task Definition

-Taskname: name of md
+Taskname: make-home-page
-Title: {{ Task Title }}
-Scope: {{ Detailed description of what needs to be refactored }}
-Current Architecture: {{ Description of current implementation }}
-Target Architecture: {{ Description of desired end state }}
-Files/Components: {{ List of specific files or components to be refactored }}
-Dependencies: {{ List of known system dependencies }}
+Title: Make Home Page
 Scope: The existing Electron app has a hello world message on the home page, i wish to change this into a compelling home page with the objectives and ideas described inn prd.md the hone page should be stylish with a link that takes a user to a logon page, do not create the logon page
-logfilename: same as the Taskname with -log.md appended in docs/development-notes folder
+logfilename: same as the task name with -log.md appended in docs/development-notes folder

 ## Essential Constraints